Konfekt/symlink-dotfiles.sh/README.md

-Have a look at <https://konfekt.github.io/blog/2018/11/10/simple-dotfiles-setup> to know how dotfiles are most easily put under (`git`) version control.
+Get to know [how](https://konfekt.github.io/blog/2018/11/10/simple-dotfiles-setup) dotfiles are most easily put under (`git`) version control.

 # About